-Lecture audio will be recorded, and the recordings made available for streaming via Quercus.
+Audio from parts of this course will be recorded, and the recordings made available for streaming via Quercus.
 Students may also create their own recordings of the lecture audio if they wish.
-Recordings are intended to permit lecture content review so as to enhance understanding of the topics presented.
+Recordings are intended to permit lecture content review to enhance understanding of the topics presented.
 Audio recordings are not substitutes for attending class.